Health Professions Advising

 JOIN THE HPA HUB ON CANVAS

-- Please join the HPA Hub on Canvas to be notified of events and opportunities of interest and to access informative materials.
-To join, complete the brief enrollment form and you will be added.
+- Please complete the brief enrollment form to be added to the HPA Hub on Canvas to be notified of events and opportunities of interest and to access informative materials.

 HPA 101 AND 202 INFO SESSIONS

 Health Professions Advising is located within Career and Professional Development in the Smith Career Center.
-At this time, VT personnel are working remotely, and the SCC is not physically open to the public, so you'll contact us by phone and email.
+At this time, our services are by phone, email, and Zoom.

 EXPLORE HEALTH CAREERS